01 May 2024

 Monthly Investment Update

-Alternative Assets: REITs performance soften somewhat in during the first three months of 2024 after a strong Q4 23 as investors reassess policy rate path on the back of strong sticky U.S. CPI data.
+REITs performance soften somewhat in during the first three months of 2024 after a strong Q4 2023 as investors reassessed policy rate path on the back of sticky U.S. CPI data.
 There is approximately USD6 trillion sitting in money market funds globally earning 5% from short-term U.S. Treasuries.
-REITs will benefit from inflows as market converges around a rate cut consensus.
-Investors will need to seek out other income producing assets such as REITs for yield enhancement.
-Market is increasingly cognization of the risk posed by the Isarel-Hamas conflict which have expanded to include Iran, Pakistan, Lebanon, Syria and Iraq.
-Disruption to cargo and energy transportation in the Strait of Hormuz, Red Sea and Suez Canal could put global economy in dire straits.
-Cost to ship a 40-foot container from Asia to Europe is USD3,000-4,000 up from USD1,500 pre-conflict.
-Moreover, Russia-Ukraine conflict is still ongoing with U.S. USD60 billion Ukraine aid bill remaining stuck in Congress.
-Gold continues to be a good hedge against geopolitical events even if inflation moderates from here as rate cuts may come on the back of a softer U.S. economy.
+REITs will see greater allocation as market converges around a rate cut consensus.
+Investors will need to seek out other income producing assets such as REITs and infrastructure assets for yield enhancement.

-We continue to see a compelling case that calls for higher allocation into fixed income relative to equity as risk premium remains under pressure.
+We continue to see a compelling case that calls for relatively higher allocation into fixed income relative to equity over a six-twelve months timeframe as risk premium remains under pressure.
 We recommend clients to invest with a portfolio-based approach through a combination of strategic and tactical asset allocation (SAA and TAA) to best optimize risk-reward under all scenarios.

 Arun Pawa, IP, FM, IA, Investment Strategist